diffblue/gnat2goto/testsuite/gnat2goto/README.md

 From within [gnat2goto/testsuite/gnat2goto](.) run:

 ```
-$ ./testsuite.py -j 4
+$ ./testsuite.py -j 4 --timeout 60 --enable-color
 ```
 where ```-j``` sets the number of tests to run in parallel (default is 1).

+`--timeout` will limit how long a test can run

+`--enable-color` will enable color printing in the output.

 This will output which tests pass and fail.
 If a test fails, you can inspect the output inside `out`.
 Each test will produce a file called `test_name.diff` which contains a git diff between the expected an actual output.

+Alternatively, `--diffs` can be turned on to see the difference between the expected and actual outputs for all of `XFAIL`, `FAIL`, or `UPASS` results.

 For the gnat2goto test suite each test subdirectory has a file test.py.
   In this file is a call to a subprogram prove.
 This subprogram has an